Thao-Tran/recipes/bo-kho/recipe.md

 a little bit at a time until thick enough.
 11. Mix ground black pepper into the stew and add fish sauce to taste.
 Let sit for abother 10 minutes.
+12. Serve on cooked pho noodles or just in a bowl with baguettes to dip.